The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 a) 3 stewards vote and the decision is with the majority (2 or 3 votes)

-b) if procedure (a) failed and the 3 votes are split, the decision is given by the average of the votes.
+b) if procedure (a) failed and the 3 votes are all different, the decision is given by the middle vote.

 Incidents and appeals will be evaluated before the next league event or within 7 days, whichever is longer.